In order for her to have a relationship with him, the state of Illinois requires that she see him every other weekend, one evening a

 We were going on without her.

-I make a menu of her favorite foods to make the night before she leaves and the night she gets home.
+I make a menu of her favorite foods to make the night before she leaves as well as the night she gets home.

 When she was small, we used to go over the packing list her dad would send and pack her bag together while wiping away each other’s tears and promising each other the week would fly by.